SatyamRaj1905/Main-Web-Dev/Week 20.1_NextAuth/NextAuth.md

 npm install @types/jsonwebtoken
 ```
 Lets try to create `signin` endpoint so do this -> `app > api > signin` and then inside the `signin` folder, making `route.ts` file and writing :-

+:warning:**Remember whatever the code which is being written now does not ensure the correctness (it is wrong mainly) but to make you understand we are trying to do this and see the result practically that why the approach being used for `react` + `node.js` will not work here inside the `next.js`**

 ```javascript
 import jwt from "jsonwebtoken"